 - Release green belt land before the transport funding that makes that release lawful under the Golden Rules is secured

-- Accept a business case process that has already come to a stop once - with no business case yet produced - and give the council credit for a station that has no delivery funding and no confirmed opening date
+- Accept reassurances about a business case process that has already come to a stop once - with no business case yet produced - and give the council credit for a station that has no delivery funding and no confirmed opening date

 - Dismiss the concerns of a community's own MP, who told Planning Inspectors that the sites cannot proceed without the tram-train